alebermudez-MGP/sops-bds/paynow-link.md

 **Trigger:** You need to send a client a secure card payment link (PayNow) — during enrollment ([03 — Enrollment](./03-enrollment), Step 4) or any other time UW needs to collect a card payment.

-> 💡 **Applies to both BDS and DAG.** UW generates the link directly in NMI — it is **not requested from Management**.
+> 💡 UW generates the link directly in NMI — it is **not requested from Management**.
 Access credentials for NMI are provided by Management.

 ---